Remodelling a flood-prone, intensive pig farm into a flood-resilient, biodiverse nature retreat.

 Project Particulars:

-Client: Private Landowners
+Client: Private Landowner

 Location: Herefordshire